AlgoGenesis/C/Sorting Algorithms/Cocktail Sort/README.md

-# Binary Insertion Sort
+# Cocktail Sort

 ## Description

-Binary Insertion Sort is an efficient sorting algorithm that improves upon the traditional Insertion Sort by using binary search to find the correct position to insert each element.
-This reduces the number of comparisons required when sorting, making it particularly effective for larger datasets or partially sorted arrays.
+Cocktail Sort is a variation of Bubble Sort that sorts the array in both directions, making it more efficient than standard Bubble Sort.
+It traverses the list in a bidirectional manner, moving large elements to the end and small elements to the start during each iteration.
+This approach minimizes the number of unnecessary comparisons and improves performance on nearly sorted arrays.

 ## Problem Definition